vuevert/Vert-Core/README.md

 ![vert-logo](https://raw.githubusercontent.com/LancerComet/Vert-Core/master/logo.png)

+## Notice

+This project is only available for Vue 2.
+For Vue 3, please consider using Composition API instead of OOP-like component.

 ## Introduction

 Vert is a library which is designed for building applications that are based on Vue in OOP.
 It provides some function and decorators to help you to achieve that goal.
 In General, it's a service container for Vue and makes your project Angular-like.